kildom/ohome-docs/ohome-bus.md

  * There are special packets for network management: adding/removing time slots, chaning device address.
    * They can be used by new device that wants automatically connect to network.
    * Or PC program to manually manage the network.
+ * After reset device is listening bus to synchronize his time slot.
+If there is nothing on the bus it waits specific time (depends on address) and starts sending without synchronization.
+Other devices that also after reset will synchronize to the first device.

 Packet format
 -----------